containers/containertoolbx.org/doc.md

 Otherwise, it won't be possible to use `toolbox(1)` inside containers created from those images.

 Toolbx expects the following paths to have the specified attributes:
-* `/etc/krb5.conf.d`: If present, MUST be a directory where the containers' `root` user can create a regular file.
 * `/etc/localtime`: If present, MUST be a regular file.
 * `/etc/machine-id`: If present, MUST be a regular file.
 * `/etc/timezone`: If present, MUST be a regular file.